raine/anki-llm/README.md

 4. Review and customize the generated prompt file.
 5. Use the file with the `generate` command:
    `anki-llm generate "term" -p my-deck-prompt.md`

-**Key features:**

-- ✅ **Interactive setup**: No manual configuration needed.
-- ✅ **Smart prompt generation**: Analyzes your existing cards to create a high-quality prompt template that matches your deck's style.
-- ✅ **Lowers barrier to entry**: The easiest way to create a valid prompt file for the `generate` command.

 ---